 Things to do in South America

-• Take a modest amount of US dollars cash with you in perfect condition, even small marks or tears can mean your bills won’t be accepted.
-Take a mixture of large and small bills.
+• Carry some US dollars as a backup — in perfect condition, as even small marks or tears can mean a bill is refused.
+Bring a mix of large and small denominations.

-• Meals not included in your itinerary (see country specific guidance below for estimates)
+• Meals not included in your itinerary (see each country guide for estimates)

 • Small purchases such as snacks and water